Central Bedfordshire Council are setting the standard for innovative care homes of the future

 Darren Fellowes, Associate Director from Concertus, said: “It has been fantastic to work with our partners in Central Bedfordshire Council to design the new Hockliffe Road Care Home.
 We are very excited to be entering the next stage, to select a contractor to work with the team to deliver this prestigious project”.

-Hockliffe Road Care Home is due to complete in late Summer 2022.
+Hockliffe Road Care Home is due to complete Spring 2023.